BRAC Education Programme

 A monthly parents’ meeting, facilitated by BRAC Programme organizers, is held at the school to discuss parents’ roles concerning their children’s education.
 The parents are responsible for their children’s progress, regular attendance, cleanliness and hygiene.
 This involvement fosters better understanding and partnerships between parents and other members of the community.

-Mothers are briefed on the concrete objectives and benefits of the adolescent centres before their children participate in the ADP.
+Parents are briefed on the concrete objectives and benefits of the adolescent centres before their children participate in the ADP.
 This improves communication between parents and children and raises awareness on key issues with which adolescents are confronted.

 Following initial support from BRAC, the Multi Purpose Community Learning Centres, known as Gonokendros, are run entirely by the community members themselves.
 They also play an active role on adolescent centre committees.